 A Secure Platform for Printing

 All the standard features are available here, but you'll also find some incredibly in-depth tools for managing complex workflows.
-And Wi-Fi Direct allows you to print even when you aren't connected to a proper Wi-Fi hub.
+The included Wi-Fi Direct capabilities also allow you to print even when you aren't connected to a proper Wi-Fi hub.

 10. Canon Pixma G7020 All-in-One Printer for Home Office